dportik/dadi_pipeline/Two_Population_Pipeline/README.md

 The model set can be added to by inserting your model in the *Models_2D.py* script, then adding an appropriate call for the Optimize_Functions.Optimize_Routine function, similar to the other models.
-However, the simplest and easiest way to analyze a custom model is to use the flexible *dadi_Run_Optimizations.py* script, changing the optional arguments to match the settings used here.
+However, the simplest and easiest way to analyze a new or custom model is to use the flexible *dadi_Run_Optimizations.py* script, changing the optional arguments to match the settings used here for the four rounds.

 ## Outputs: